Did you know that in 2019, the average debt per student was $29,900?

 We are here to add rocket fuel and lift-off but if your ship does not have the infrastructure to support it, we can not do much for you.

-Adam Shlomi started SoFlo SAT Tutoring, which sells sat/act tutoring and is making $15,000 revenue/mo.
+Adam Shlomi started SoFlo Tutors, which sells tutoring and is making $100,000 revenue/mo.

 When I decided to take SoFlo seriously as a full-time operation, the first things I did were build a website, make a logo, and start posting on craigslist and Facebook.
 I didn’t hire another tutor for the first 3 months because of 1.)
 I didn’t have the client demand and 2.)
 I wanted to work out all the kinks of online tutoring.